edsoncezar16/tap-totango/README.md

 You should create a [Totango API personal access token](https://support.totango.com/hc/en-us/articles/203036939-Personal-Access-Token-and-Service-ID) and provide it as the `auth_token` setting for the tap.

 We recommend passing it as an environment variable.
-For instance, when using the tap with Meltano you should add the following line to you `.env` file:
+For instance, when using the tap with Meltano you should add the following line to your `.env` file:

 ``` bash
 export TAP_TOTANGO_AUTH_TOKEN=< YOUR_PERSONAL_ACCESS_TOKEN >